An Amazon Affiliate Website Making $3,000 a Month [An Actionable Case Study]

-As of the end of August 2016, the site has a total of 134 articles published.
+As of the end of August 2016, my Amazon affiliate website has a total of 134 articles published.

 My Keyword Research Strategies

-In other words, I targeted some keywords that had over 1,000 monthly searches and other keywords that had less than 100.
+In other words, I targeted some keywords in a product category that had over 1,000 monthly searches and other keywords that had less than 100.
 However, ALL keywords had a KC of 30 or less.

 I always use Long Tail Pro to do my keyword research and of course get the keyword competitiveness score.

 The less competition you have to cut through, the sooner you can create a profitable Amazon affiliate website that starts paying off your efforts.

 I also tend to do better with longer phrases (4 or more words) than I do with shorter phrases.
 Yes, I do target some 3 word phrases, but I rarely target 2 word phrases.

 I like to look for keywords that include certain words in them that I know most Amazon affiliate sites can rank well for.
 I usually call these “modifiers.”